learnbaydev/bloglearnbay_v2/src/posts/full-stack-certification-benefits.md

 - Many other essential tools

 Your knowledge in development can bear various challenging instances if you lack real-time experience.
 For this, real-time cases and industry projects are curated.
-These projects help the learners know the core efficiencies of a developer, irrespective of web or software development.
+These projects help the learners know the core efficiencies of a developer, irrespective of web or Software Development.

 In case you wish to become a software developer, this full stack developer program will bring real-time projects on